The Parents Flew The Nest

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See disclosure page for more information.)

-Our trip to the New River Gorge area took place in late October 2020, just months before it was named a national park.
+Our trip to the New River Gorge area took place in late October 2020, just months before it became America’s newest National Park.
+Before then, it was national park service land as a national river.

-After visiting the area, I think that the title is long overdue because the New River area is full of stunning views, rich in history, and full of the incredible untamed wilderness; it deserves to be a national park and I am glad it finally is.
+After visiting the area, I think the title is long overdue because the New River area is full of stunning views, rich in history, and incredible untamed wilderness.
+It deserves to be a national park, and I am glad it finally is.

 The New River Gorge Bridge Overlook

 We started our exploration of the area at the New River Gorge Bridge Overlook, which can be found behind the Canyon Rim Visitor Center.
-The visitor center was unfortunately closed due to COVID-19 while we were there, but if it had been open, we would have stopped in as we find national park visitor centers to be a wealth of information.
+All the visitor centers in the park, including Canyon Rim, were Unfortunately closed due to COVID-19 while we were there.

 Steps to the New River Gorge Bridge Overlook.